Alpenrod: Politic

 The municipal council is made up of 17 council members, including the extraofficial mayor (Bürgermeister), who were elected in a municipal election on 13 June 2004.

 Economy and infrastructure

-The community lies between Bundesstraßen 255, linking Koblenz and Hachenburg, and 414, leading from Montabaur to Herborn.
+The municipality lies between Bundesstraßen 255, linking Koblenz and Hachenburg, and 414, leading from Montabaur to Herborn.
 The A 3 with its Montabaur interchange (AS 40) lies 25 km away.
-The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.
+The nearest train station is Hachenburg of the Limburg-Altenkirchen railway, nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.